 A submitted manuscript must be an original contribution not previously published (except as an abstract or a preliminary report), must not be under consideration for publication elsewhere, and, if accepted, must not be published elsewhere, including on a website, in similar form, in any language, without the consent of Sage and American Evaluation Association.
 Each person listed as an author is expected to have participated in the work to a significant extent.
 Although the editors and referees make every effort to ensure the validity of published manuscripts, the final responsibility rests with the authors, not with the Journal, its editors, the publisher, or the American Evaluation Association.

 Time for Review, Decision, and Production

 The usual time from manuscript submission to the author's receipt of the editor's decision about publication is approximately 2 months.
-During that time, each manuscript undergoes a rigorous double-blind peer review by up to 5 reviewers, and review by the Editor or Associate Editor.
+During that time, each manuscript undergoes a rigorous double-anonymize peer review by up to 5 reviewers, and review by the Editor or Associate Editor.
 The editor's possible decisions are (a) accept; (b) accept, with minor revisions; (c) major substantive revisions required (must be resubmitted for full review with no guarantee of acceptance); or (d) reject.
 Revised manuscripts are requested to be returned within 120 days.
 The time from acceptance to publication is dependent on many factors including the number and types of manuscripts awaiting publication, variations in time required for revisions, and ability of author(s) to provide all materials required for publication.
 All manuscripts are edited and copyedited before they are sent to the printer.
 The corresponding author receives page proofs for approval before publication.
 The Editor will keep authors informed of the projected date of publication.